rachartier/tiny-code-action.nvim/README.md

         on_empty = true, -- Show notification when no code actions are found },

+      -- Customize how action titles are displayed in the picker -- Function receives (action, client) and returns a formatted string -- Default: action.title
+      format_title = nil,

       -- The icons to use for the code actions
       -- You can add your own icons, you just need to set the exact action's kind of the code action -- You can set the highlight like so: { link = "DiagnosticError" } or  like nvim_set_hl ({ fg ..., bg..., bold..., ...})